 The most common cosmetic surgeries including, rhinoplasty, breast augmentation, tummy tucks, and Brazilian buttlifts still reign supreme.
 However, there are procedures and techniques on the rise that we can expect to see more of in 2022 and others that are dying out in popularity.

 With modern advancements in cosmetic surgery, the body and face might as well be blank slates.
 It’s even easier now than ever before to make major or minor changes to one’s face and body in order to achieve their desired look.
 Whether you want to make minor improvements that are barely noticeable to others or address multiple concerns at once, there are endless cosmetic surgical options available to you.

 With the rise and fall of trends in the industry and new and advanced techniques and procedures, it’s a good idea to be up-to-date on your options in order to make the best decision on which cosmetic surgeries are best suited for you.
-Below we’ll discuss the up-and-coming cosmetic surgery trends for 2022 and their suitability for you.
+Below we’ll discuss the up-and-coming

 Up and Coming Trendy Procedures

 While the staple cosmetic procedures still remain popular among patients, the cosmetic surgery industry has started to see a rise in popularity in some uncommon procedures that are now up and coming.
 Many of these surgeries have been around as an option for a while but are just now starting to gain popularity.